 2. Create a positive financial cash flow

 You don’t always have to take out cash from your personal savings to buy another property in real estate investment.
 Leveraging your equity with your first property can help you get a new one.
 You can sell the property when its value increase or you can borrow from its equity to pay for the second property.
 Make sure that you don’t put yourself with debt.
-You’ll finally be accumulating passive income with this pattern and grow your portfolio.
+You’ll finally be accumulating passive income with this pattern and grow your commercial property portfolio.

 3. Learn more about your properties

-Monitoring your property portfolio in its early stages can save you much money if you want to become a successful investor.
+Monitoring your commercial property portfolio in its early stages can save you much money if you want to become a successful investor.
 Study every aspect of property investing, conduct a regular checkup on your cash follow, and make sure it’s improving and growing.
 You need to study real estate carefully until you understand every aspect of the game.

 4. Have a clear idea